 Moreover, the same study found that apple cider vinegar can also improve blood lipid levels (Nazıroğlu et al. 201413).

-Also, antiviral properties of acetic acid help to strengthen the immune system by detoxifying the lymph nodes.
+Also, acetic acid’s antiviral properties help strengthen the immune system by detoxifying the lymph nodes.

 Thus, apple cider vinegar can also contribute to reducing the occurrence of colds (Johnston et al. 200614).

 If you are struggling with cold or seasonal allergies, dissolve two tablespoons of apple cider vinegar in a glass of water.

 This way, acetic acid and the potassium in the apple cider vinegar can dissolve the mucus while the watered drink purifies your body.

 Additionally, the antibacterial properties of apple cider vinegar can help break down the pathogens that cause your colds and allergies and prevent sinusitis.

 If you drink apple cider vinegar because it has a variety of health benefits, the texture of your skin will also improve.